darshanathakare29/Hostel_management_system/HMS/README.md

 ## Features

-- Registration for male and female
+- Registration can be made by females only.
 - Admin Dashboard
 - Student Dashboard
 - Selection of block